rust-lang/rfcs/text/0000-future-work.md

 # Summary
 [summary]: #summary

-Adds a *"Future work"* section to the `0000-template.md` RFC template that asks authors to elaborate on what natural extensions there might to their RFC and what future directions this may take the project into.
+Adds a *"Future possibilities"* section to the `0000-template.md` RFC template that asks authors to elaborate on what natural extensions there might to their RFC and what future directions this may take the project into.
 This section asks authors to think *holistically*.